-Okay, so fire up the grill, invite 100 or so close friends over, and eat until your teeth get tired.
+Okay Steaks are the best, so fire up the grill, invite 100 or so close friends over, and eat until your teeth get tired.

-If you like a very tender steak, grill a filet mignon.
+If you like a very tender steaks, grill a filet mignon.
 Done right, you can practically cut it with a fork.
 If you like a little more texture, barbecue a T-Bone, New York, Rib Eye, or Porterhouse.
 And if you want a bit of a workout with great flavor, fix a flat iron or top sirloin.

 You should know 4 important things about grilling steaks: